sneaky-potato/sneaky-potato.github.io/content/oss/gsoc-03.md

 date: 2026-07-03
 description: "open-source"
 tags: ["tech"]
-mermaid: true
 ---

-> time to go into some specifics
+> Time to go into some specifics.

 Disclaimer: this post requires fair background of Linux operating system and eBPF.